Equivariant Degenerations of Plane Curve Orbits: Introduction

 \section{Introduction}

-Let $V$ be an $r+1$-dimensional vector space, and let $F \in \on{Sym}^{d}V^\vee$ be a non-zero degree $d$ homogeneous form on $V$. $F$ naturally produces two varieties, $O_F \subset \on{Sym}^{d}V^\vee$ and $\P O_F \subset \P\on{Sym}^{d}V^\vee$, namely the $GL_{r+1}$-orbit closures of $F$ and $[F]$ respectively.
-Basic questions about the relationship between the geometry of $\P O_F$ and the geometry of hypersurface $\{F=0\}$ remain unanswered.
-Consider, for example, the enumerative problem of computing the degree of $\P O_F$.
-The analysis of the degrees of these orbit closures was carried out for the first two cases $r=1,2$ in a series of remarkable papers by Aluffi and Faber \cite{AFpoint,AF93,AFsmall1,AFsmall2,AF00,AFpgl1,AFpgl2}.
-For instance, Aluffi and Faber's computation in the special case $r=2, d=4$ of quartic plane curves yields the enumerative consequence: In a general $6$-dimensional linear system of quartic curves, a general genus $3$ curve arises $14280$ times.
-When $\{F=0\}$ is a hyperplane arrangement, the degree of $\P O_F$ was studied by \cite{T08,Li18}.
+Let $V$ be an $(r+1)$-dimensional vector space, and let $F \in \on{Sym}^{d}V^\vee$ be a non-zero degree $d$ homogeneous form on $V$.
+The form $F$ naturally produces two varieties, first the $GL(V)$-orbit closure

+and secondly its projectivization The relationship between the geometry of $\P \Orb(F)$ and the geometry of the hypersurface $X$ defined by $\{F=0\}$ remains mostly mysterious.

+Consider, for example, the enumerative problem of computing the degree of $\P \Orb(F)$.
+The analysis of the degree of $\P \Orb(F)$ was carried out for the first two cases $r=1,2$ in a series of remarkable papers of Aluffi and Faber \cite{AFpoint,AF93,AFsmall1,AFsmall2,AF00,AFpgl1,AFpgl2}.
+Aluffi and Faber's computation in the special case $r=2, d=4$ of quartic plane curves yields the highly non-trivial enumerative consequence: {\sl In a general $6$-dimensional linear system of quartic curves, a general genus $3$ curve arises $14280$ times.}

+Our starting point is to interpret the calculation of the degree of $\P \Orb(F)$ as equivalent to the computation of the fundamental class $[\P \Orb(F)] \in A^{\bullet}(\P \on{Sym}^{d}V^{\vee})$.
+Our extra contributions stem from one very simple observation.
+Since $\P \Orb(F)$ is evidently preserved by the action of $GL(V)$, there is a natural {\sl equivariant} extension of the problem: Compute the {\sl equivariant} fundamental class